IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Recognition of existing disadvantage

- In order for states to meet their obligations to men and boys they must recognise and take account of existing disadvantages or inequality faced by men and boys.
-CEDAW GR 28 - p5
+ In order for states to meet their obligations to men and boys they must recognise and take account of existing disadvantages or inequality faced by men and boys. [^116] **More sources**

-Gender neutral polices and programs that fail to take into account existing disadvantages or inequalities face by men may be discrimination.
-XXX sources
+Gender neutral polices and programs that fail to take into account existing disadvantages or inequalities face by men may be discrimination. **XXX sources**

 ##### Ensure traditional or cultural attitudes are not used as justifications to violate men's rights